ajkhabbazi/ajkhabbazi.github.io/_pages/about.md

 I am a PhD Candidate in [Mechanical Engineering](https://engineering.purdue.edu/ME) at [Purdue University](https://www.purdue.edu/), with a specialization in Computational Science and Engineering, and advised by Professor [Kevin Kircher](https://kevinjkircher.com/).

-My research focuses on advanced control of building HVAC systems, with an emphasis on reinforcement learning, model predictive control, and data-driven predictive control.
-I study methods that improve energy efficiency, reduce costs and emissions, and support scalable deployment in real buildings.
-My work also emphasizes practical deployment through reliable experiment protocols and scalable controller design.
-My PhD research has been recognized with the [ASHRAE Graduate Student Grant-in-Aid Award](https://www.ashrae.org/communities/student-zone/scholarships-and-grants/graduate-student-grant-in-aid-award-program#:~:text=It%20is%20awarded%20once%20each,amount%20of%20up%20to%20%2410%2C000).
+My research focuses on building energy systems, using predictive control and reinforcement learning to improve energy efficiency, reduce costs and emissions, and deploy these methods reliably at scale.
+This work has earned me the [ASHRAE Graduate Student Grant-in-Aid Award](https://www.ashrae.org/communities/student-zone/scholarships-and-grants/graduate-student-grant-in-aid-award-program#:~:text=It%20is%20awarded%20once%20each,amount%20of%20up%20to%20%2410%2C000).

+Beyond my research, I enjoy exploring ML more broadly, and lately I've been spending a lot of time with LLMs.
+On the industry side, I got to intern at [Tesla](https://www.tesla.com/), where I worked with the Drive Unit team on machine learning for manufacturing quality assessment.

 Prior to Purdue, I received my MS in Mechanical Engineering from the [University of British Columbia](https://www.ubc.ca/), where I was advised by Professor [Sunny Li](https://scholar.google.com/citations?user=mgUDmT8AAAAJ&hl=en), and earned my BS in Mechanical Engineering with Highest Distinction in Iran.
-Previously, I interned at [Tesla](https://www.tesla.com/), where I worked with the Drive Unit team on machine learning for quality assessment.